joeyrivera/badgeville-php/README.md

 This ia a work in progress and lots of things will be changing still.
 Hopefully it won't take too long to get a beta ready.
 The idea is to provide a library that is easy to use to interact with the Cairo API.
-All that's needed to get started is

 ##Usage
 keep in mind functionality will probably change until beta